Wanna rearrange top panel items, e.g., Activities, date & time, and system tray menu? It’s easy to do this in Gnome 40 via Extension.

 How to Install Top Bar Organizer:

-For Ubuntu 21.10, you need to first make sure Gnome integration to browser installed, by running command in terminal (Ctrl+Alt+T):
+For Ubuntu, you need to first make sure the agent package for installing extension via web browser exist, by running command in terminal (Ctrl+Alt+T):

 sudo apt install chrome-gnome-shell

 As it so far